gsass/pretty.bike/README.md

 - [The `content` directory](./content) is where markdown content goes.
 Note that while HTML is _valid_ markdown, the input sanitizer may scrub elements it interprets as security risks.

 ## Developing for the website
 Since the JS running the page uses cool features like ES6 modules and `fetch`, most browsers will make the very reasonable decision to block any and all `file://` URLS.
-Luckily there exist [browser extensions](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) which let you run a basic server, without even using the gratis Python available via every OSX (and most every Windows) CLI.
+To serve content over http on localhost, use either a [browser extensions](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) or fire up the dev server using `yarn run dev` from CLI.

 ## Adding a page
 Because this site is hosted entirely on GitHub pages, and because I don't feel like installing yet another dependency, I'm relying on hash-only routing.
 This is a totally clunky way to do it, but it reduces the routing and caching code to like 40 lines, so roll with it.
 MVP style, papí.